conductor-oss/awesome-conductor-apps/examples/agentic_security_workflow/ReadME.md

 ### 4. Run the Workflow

+ Run it directly with the baked-in inputs.

 1. Go back to **Definitions** > **Workflow**.
 2. Select the Agentic_Security_Example workflow.
 3. Switch to the **Run** tab in the right panel
 4. Select **Run Workflow**.

 As each task completes, you can review its output in real-time.
-Try the provided example inputs, then experiment with your own inputs
+Afterwards, you can experiment with your own inputs, by configuring `security_malsite_alerts` and `security_malware_alerts` to replace the default mock inputs.

 ## Troubleshooting